KarthikMahalingam8881/karthikmahalingam8881.github.io/index.md

   - Optimized processing of 600K credit score and insurance records, **reducing processing time by 70%** using Python and SQL, demonstrating technical proficiency, attention to detail, and problem-solving
   - Presented actionable insights from data analysis to stakeholders using data visualization tools like Tableau, **enhancing data driven decision-making efficiency by 25%** and aligning solutions with organizational objectives
   - Conducted performance validation on APIs leveraging Java, Selenium, and SQL, ensuring functionality and performance through Agile methodology and cross-functional collaboration
-  - Spearheaded automation testing for various websites, reducing testing time by 85% and identifying 35% more defects, showcasing efficiency and innovation
+  - Spearheaded automation testing for various websites, **reducing testing time by 85% and identifying 35% more defects**, showcasing efficiency and innovation
   - Mentored associates in SQL and Java, **enhancing team productivity by 20%** through collaboration and technical training